 You can also buy packs of tickets for more than one show, which allows you to save a little money.

 For sold out performances, they will also have a handful of tickets on sale at the door.
 A line for these tickets will form about one hour before each performance.
 They are on a first come, first served basis.
 If you really want to see a sold out show, then make sure to arrive early for your chance to pick up tickets right before the performance.
 Tickets will be handed out starting 10 minutes prior to the start.

 Since the events are shown all over the Bay Area, I recommend staying in the central hub of the city, Union Square.
 There are dozens of options in this part of the city and public transportation is easily accessible.
 Click here for my top recommendations in Union Square.

 Many of the films also show in the Japantown's Sundance Kabuki Theater.
 Click here for recommendations on where to stay in this district and some ideas for other things to do here.

 SF Theater Performances: Every year, you will find several theater performances in March.
-They range from award winning shows such as Wicked and the Book of Mormon to smaller productions in more intimate settings.
+They range from award-winning shows such as Hamilton and Into the Woods to smaller productions in more intimate settings.
 Click here for a list of shows this month in SF!BACK TO TOP